About the Gastonian Bed and Breakfast in Historic Savannah

-A four-diamond, award-winning Bed and Breakfast Inn, voted by Condé Nast Traveler as one of the top 50 B&Bs in the world, The Gastonian truly is the best in Savannah historic Bed and Breakfast inns.
-Set in a residential neighborhood on Gaston Street near Forsyth Park, The Gastonian is known for its intimate atmosphere, authentic antiques, grand decor and personalized hospitality.
+A four-diamond, award-winning bed and breakfast inn, voted by Condé Nast Traveler as one of the top 50 B&Bs in the world, The Gastonian truly is the most luxurious of the Savannah historic bed and breakfast inns.
+Set in a residential neighborhood on Gaston Street near Forsyth Park, The Gastonian is known for its intimate atmosphere, authentic antiques, grand décor, and charming hospitality.

-The Gastonian is located at 220 East Gaston Street.
-It is comprised of two adjacent mansions, both of which were built in 1868.
-Constructed of local handmade bricks, the mansions were then stuccoed white in clean-lined Regency-Italianate style.
+The Gastonian is comprised of two adjacent mansions, both of which were built in 1868.
+Constructed of local handmade bricks, the mansions feature white stucco in clean-lined Regency Italianate style.
 The freestanding house at 220 East Gaston Street was built for Savannah insurance broker R. H. Footman, and the one next door, 218 East Gaston Street, was built for wholesale grocer Aaron Champion.

 Savannah's River Street and City Market are about three-quarters of a mile from the Forsyth Park and Gaston Street area.
-It's a pleasant stroll with lots of photo opportunities through neighborhoods of elegantly restored homes and beautiful gated gardens.
-You'll find eclectic shops, intriguing sites and cafes along the way.
+Enjoy a pleasant stroll with lots of photo opportunities through neighborhoods of beautifully restored homes and lush, gated gardens.
+You'll find eclectic shops, rich historical sites, and delectable cafes along the way.